Freedom Hosting: Federal investigation

+Founder and legal proceedings

+The site was founded and administered by an American-Irish citizen, Eric Eoin Marques (born April 29, 1985), who was born in New York City to an Irish mother and a Brazilian-born Portuguese father who worked as a successful architect.
+He had been referred to a psychiatrist as a young teenager with no specific diagnosis made.
+He was described as timid and socially withdrawn, and had failed to complete school.
+In 2005, Marques started a business named Host Ultra with his father before dissolving it in 2011.
+His father had justified the large amounts of money Marques made by claiming he worked at a bank.

-Marques was arrested in Ireland on August 1, 2013, on a provisional extradition warrant issued by a United States court on the 29th of July that year.
+Marques was arrested in Ireland on 1 August 2013, on a provisional extradition warrant issued by a United States court on the 29th of July that year.
 The FBI sought to extradite Marques to Maryland on four charges — distributing, conspiring to distribute, and advertising child pornography — as well as aiding and abetting advertising of child pornography.
 The warrant alleges that Marques was "the largest facilitator of child porn on the planet".
-His attorneys fought for several years to prevent his extradition to the United States on the grounds that he had Asperger syndrome, and would not receive the appropriate care in a US prison, if extradited.
+His attorneys fought for several years to prevent his extradition to the United States on the grounds that he had Asperger's syndrome and would not receive the appropriate care in a US prison if extradited.
 In December 2016, the Irish Court of Appeal ruled the extradition should proceed.
 This was not the end of his appeal process, however, and his lawyers announced they would make a new appeal to the Supreme Court.
-This appeal was dismissed by the Irish Supreme Court on March 20, 2019.
+This appeal was dismissed by the Irish Supreme Court on 20 March 2019.
 Marques faced life in prison if tried and convicted in the United States.
-On February 6, 2020, Marques pleaded guilty to one count of conspiracy to advertise child abuse images, as part of a plea agreement that would entail a prison term of 15 to 21 years.
-On September 6, 2021, Marques was sentenced to 27 years imprisonment and ordered to forfeit over $154,000.
+On 6 February 2020, Marques pleaded guilty to one count of conspiracy to advertise child abuse images, as part of a plea agreement that would entail a prison term of 15 to 21 years.
+On 6 September 2021, Marques was sentenced to 27 years imprisonment and ordered to forfeit over $154,000.